Skip to main content

 If you took out a loan to buy the car, the best time to trade it in is a subjective decision that will differ for each person.
 But there is, objectively, a worst time.

-We do not recommend trading in your vehicle if you still have a balance on the loan and have not yet earned any equity.
+It's not a good financial decision to trade in your vehicle if you still have a balance on the loan and have not yet earned any equity.
 This means you still owe more money than the car is actually worth and are underwater on the loan.
 With the average length of car loans increasing in recent years, this scenario is becoming more and more common.
 Learn more by reading our article on how to deal with underwater loans.
-If you trade in the vehicle for another at this point, you'll be underwater on that loan too, exacerbating the problem.
+If you trade in the vehicle for another at this point, you'll also be underwater on that loan, exacerbating the problem.

-Instead, reach out to your creditor to find out how much you owe on the loan.
+Instead, contact your creditor to find out how much you owe on the loan.
 Compare that to the estimated value of your car on a trade-in, and when its value is higher than the amount you owe, consider that a green light.
-Now you'll have something to put toward buying a new vehicle.
+Now, you'll have something to put toward buying a new vehicle.
 But it will be up to you to decide when you can get the most return, keeping in mind that your car declines in value with each passing year and each additional mile.

 What vehicles do best/worst as a trade-in?

-It's difficult to predict what will happen in the used car market as the world recovers from the coronavirus pandemic.
+It's difficult to predict what will happen in the used car market in the aftermath of the pandemic.
 But certain trends are likely to hold true.
 Generally, you can count on the following:

 • SUVs keep their value better than sedans.